 Sometimes, this blog feels like it’s breaking ground, but it’s really not.
 It’s not even planting seeds.
 All I’m doing is watering them.
 There’s a lot of great books already on the topics I’m discussing, but often written to address specific problems, or as is often the case, beat them to a pulp.
 They’re wonderful.

-At the behest of one of our wonderful readers (you know who you are), I’m going to share some of them with you, in no particular order.
-I’ll try to keep this list up to date as time goes on.
+I’ll try to keep this list up to date as time goes on (LAST UPDATE: 26-OCT-2023).
 If you know me in person, ask, and if I have the copy, I’ll lend it!

 Small is Beautiful by E.F.
 Schumacher

 Small is Beautiful is a book about economics that isn’t tainted by overanalysis, and goes back to the fundamental questions about what Economics - Household Management - is.
-Schumacher is a Catholic.
+Schumacher is a Catholic, despite that:

 …one of the most frequently cited chapters, “Buddhist Economics,” almost made it appear as if he were deeply involved in Eastern religions.
 But wasn’t this chapter, I inquired, really more informed by the Catholic writings and thinkers he mentioned so frequently elsewhere in the book—the papal encyclicals, Newman, Gilson and, above all, Thomas Aquinas?
 Schumacher grinned.
 “Of course.
 But if I had called the chapter ‘Christian Economics,’ nobody would have paid any attention!”